Vyral/jorge-gonzalez/_posts/2020-10-08-q-why-should-sellers-consider-a-pre-listing-inspection.md

 **I have some great inspectors and contractors that can help with these problem areas** and more, and I’d be more than happy to refer them to you.
 Do yourself a favor and preserve your negotiating power as a seller; get a pre-listing inspection.&nbsp;

 As always, if you have further questions about this or any other real estate topic, feel free to reach out to me.
 Also, don’t hesitate to give me a call or send an email if you’d like some personalized advice on how to proceed with your home sale.
-I’m here and ready to help\!
+I’m here and ready to help!